gianaguico/ADM_HW3_Group33/README.md

 - Carolina Romani
 - Lorenzo Beccaceci

-In the following repository, you will:
+In the following repository, you will find:
 - files: a folder containing pkl files
 - Question 6 (CommandLine question): with the bash script and the output of the script